-Global Warming Impacts
+Global Warming Impacts of Cotton Production

 Workers Health and Safety

 When we talk about sustainability, we can’t just talk about environmental impacts.
 Fabrics must be supported by humane labor practices that ensure the health and safety of farmers to truly be sustainable.